 - Contains Patented Insight Test Automation which recognizes unfamiliar objects as new technologies and incorporates them.
 This allows completing the workflow and even performing actions on them such as clicking and entering data.

 - Supports integration with Business Process Testing, a framework of reusable test components that enables testers to rapidly assemble tests by drag-and-drop.

 - Uses a single GUI for automating all types of functional testing.
 This helps to create automated testing for both GUI functionality and the back-end service (application business logic) parts of an application.

-Automated testing of web applications is both cost-effective and time saving.
+Automated testing of web applications is both cost-effective and time-saving.
 It also ensures a better quality product.
-However, to achieve these desired results, detailed planning and understanding of the project is required before selection of automated testing tool.
-A detailed analysis of ease of use, scripting, reporting and integration with system and technologies needs to be done before any selection.
+However, to achieve these desired results, detailed planning and understanding of the project are required before the selection of an automated testing tool.
+A detailed analysis of ease of use, scripting, reporting, and integration with systems and technologies needs to be done before any selection.